randyyee/PEPFARChat/README.md

 # PEPFARChat
 PEPFAR Chatbot demo using OpenAI, HuggingFace, and streamlit.
+All resources provided are publicly available.

 1) Install requirements with
 ```